 So how did Jimi Hendrix die?
 If he was killed by Michael Jeffery, he certainly didn’t have enough time to reap the rewards — as he died three years after his client in 1973.

-Robert Johnson was the first notable singer to die tragically at 27, and arguably started the confounding trend.
+Bluesman Robert Johnson was the first notable musician to die tragically at 27, and was arguably the first victim of this tragic trend.
 However, the blues singer’s death in 1938 occurred during a simpler time where the show business spotlight shone much dimmer.
-Brian Jones of the Rolling Stones, however, did not.

 Wikimedia CommonsA 27 Club mural depicting Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, Jean-Michel Basquiat, Kurt Cobain, Amy Winehouse, and the artist.

-Notable artists that followed were Jim Morrison of The Doors, bassist for The Stooges Dave Alexander, Kurt Cobain, and Amy Winehouse.
+Notable artists that later joined the 27 Club were Jim Morrison of The Doors, Kurt Cobain, and Amy Winehouse.

 Michael Ochs Archives/Getty ImagesJimi Hendrix’s casket is followed from the church by members of his family and childhood friends on October 1, 1970 in Seattle, Washington.

-More than five decades later — as some still ponder the question of how did Jimi Hendrix die — he continues to influence and move the music community.
-Indeed, Paul McCartney, Eric Clapton, Steve Winwood, the Black Crows’ Rich Robinson, and Metallica’s Kirk Hammett all say that Hendrix greatly influenced their music.
+And beyond the musicians who showed up to his burial, Hendrix spoke to countless artists and listeners with his music in ways that can still be felt today.
+More than five decades later — as some still ponder the question of how Jimi Hendrix died — he continues to influence generations of musicians.
+Indeed, Paul McCartney, Eric Clapton, Steve Winwood, and Metallica’s Kirk Hammett all say that Hendrix greatly influenced their music.

-Despite the odd and eerie circumstances around Jimi Hendrix’s age at death and the cause itself, the spirit of his music simply keeps on rockin’.
+Despite the tragic circumstances of Jimi Hendrix’s death, the spirit of his music lives on.

-After this look at the death of Jimi Hendrix, check out his legendary performance at Woodstock.
-Then, revel in the British version of Woodstock by reliving the 1970 Isle of Wight Festival.
+After this look at the death of Jimi Hendrix, see what some of history’s most famous dead rock stars might look like today.
+Then, relive the 1970 Isle of Wight Festival.